Q. Are horseback riding and/or other activities available without staying overnight?

 Q. Is this a nose-to-tail ride?

-A. Good Question and tough to answer.
+A. Good question and tough to answer.
 We've yet to figure out how to get the horses to ride tail-to-tail or head-to-head.
 It's also not a wise idea to attempt to ride abreast in wooded trails.
-We do ride in small groups of 2-7 riders.
+We do ride in small groups of two to seven riders.
 Smaller groups of this size can be quite versatile on the trails.
 When appropriate, riders may trot and canter as well.
 In a literal sense the horses will inevitably ride nose-to-tail, but you'll find our riding program to have more liberties than most.

 Q. What if I come alone, do I have to be in a guided group?